Howeng98/go_game_extension/README.md

   Accomplished
   - Make a function to handle input array of board state, and draw circles in an standard form

-  Future Works:
+---
+### 03/04
+Accomplished
   - Consider multiple frames inputs, and update the current board state.
 (Rewrite function)
+  - Ensure pieces algo is accurate without hand cases.

+  Future Works:
   - Solve the hand occlusion problem by checking the saved global board to detect whether have any missing pieces
-  - Consider the eaten pieces case
+  - Consider the eaten pieces case and label
+  - Output into PDF format

+  TODO and Discussions:
+  - Remove hand case by checking pixel RGB values and remove hand frames
+  - Remove redundant frames by adding delay into videocaptured

 ## References
 1. [Kifu Snap](https://www.crazy-sensei.com/?lang=en)